d3kryption/narrative-documentation/docs/pro/interaction/interactables/index.md

 To start creating a new interaction right click in the **Content Drawer** -> **Blueprint Class** -> **Narrative Interactable**.

-There is an example of a custom interaction for a [Door here](../door-example.md).

 ## Activate / Deactivate

 It is common to disable and enable an **interactable** item depending on your games state.
 For example a character holding an item might not be able to pick things up, or they might not have unlocked the right ability just yet.